ycdzj/auto-reload.nvim/README.md

 ### Default Configuration

-Any options not specified when calling `setup` will use the following defaults:
+Options not specified when calling `setup` will use the following defaults:

 ```lua
 {